Jorge Luis Borges: Early writing career

 From the first issue, Borges was a regular contributor to Sur, founded in 1931 by Victoria Ocampo.
 It was then Argentina's most important literary journal and helped Borges find his fame.
 Ocampo introduced Borges to Adolfo Bioy Casares, another well-known figure of Argentine literature who was to become a frequent collaborator and close friend.
 They wrote a number of works together, some under the nom de plume H. Bustos Domecq, including a parody detective series and fantasy stories.
 During these years, a family friend, Macedonio Fernández, became a major influence on Borges.
 The two would preside over discussions in cafés, at country retreats, or in Fernandez's tiny apartment in the Balvanera district.
 He appears by name in Borges's Dialogue about a Dialogue, in which the two discuss the immortality of the soul.

 In 1933, Borges gained an editorial appointment at Revista Multicolor de los Sábados (the literary supplement of the Buenos Aires newspaper Crítica), where he first published the pieces collected as Historia universal de la infamia (A Universal History of Infamy) in 1935.
 The book includes two types of writing: the first lies somewhere between non-fiction essays and short stories, using fictional techniques to tell essentially true stories.
 The second consists of literary forgeries, which Borges initially passed off as translations of passages from famous but seldom-read works.

 In the following years, he served as a literary adviser for the publishing house Emecé Editores, and from 1936 to 1939 wrote weekly columns for El Hogar.
 In 1938, Borges found work as the first assistant at the Miguel Cané Municipal Library.
-It was in a working-class area and there were so few books that cataloging more than one hundred books per day, he was told, would leave little to do for the other staff and would make them look bad.
+It was in a working-class area and there were so few books that cataloging more than 100 per day, he was told, would leave little to do for the other staff and would make them look bad.
 The task took him about an hour each day and the rest of his time he spent in the basement of the library, writing and translating.